Twilio to buy text messaging platform Zipwhip for $850 million

-Cloud-communications firm Twilio Inc (TWLO.N) said on Monday it plans to buy toll-free messaging provider Zipwhip for about $850 million in cash and stock.
+(Reuters) - Cloud-communications firm Twilio Inc said on Monday it plans to buy toll-free messaging provider Zipwhip for about $850 million in cash and stock.

 Zipwhip, which provides a platform for businesses to use their landline or toll-free numbers to send text messages to customers, will become part of Twilio’s messaging business unit once the deal closes.